shirakiya/terraform-automation-sample/README.md

 # terraform-automation-sample
-The sample project for terraform automation jobs
+The sample project for terraform automation jobs.